JetBrains/intellij-sdk-docs/topics/reference_guide/themes/themes_customize.md

 ## Finding Attribute Keys for UI Controls

 There are hundreds of UI control `element.property` keys defined in the IntelliJ Platform UI.
-Some keys and strategies for applying them can be gleaned from the [UI Theme reference implementations](#ui-theme-reference-implementations).
+Some keys and strategies for applying them can be gleaned from the [theme reference implementations](#theme-reference-implementations).
 For a general search, here some suggested methods for locating UI control keys.

 ### Finding a UI Control Key Using Code Completion in the Editor